Copenhagen on a Budget: Free Attractions, Cheap Eats and Real Savings

 Reffen street food market

 On Refshaleøen (harbour island, accessible by bus or boat), Reffen has 50+ street food containers with international and Nordic dishes from 80–130 DKK per plate.
 Not the cheapest in the city but good quality and atmosphere.
 Open May–September.
 Free entry to the market.
+Full details, including how to get there and what to order, are in the Reffen street food guide.

 Budget lunch rule